SeleneRP/selene-docs/src/content/docs/reference/scripting/init-script/load_all_bundles.md

 title: load_all_bundles
 ---

-`load_all_bundles` is a globally available function that loads all resource bundles from the `bundles` folder.
+`load_all_bundles` is a server configuration function that loads all resource bundles from the `bundles` folder.
+It is only available within `server.lua`.

 ```lua
 load_all_bundles()